-As of June 30, 2012, we maintained a \$1.084 billion bank credit facility (the "credit facility"), comprising:
+As of September 30, 2012, we maintained a \$1.082 billion bank credit facility (the "credit facility"), comprising:

-- \$225.2 million of revolving credit commitments, which expire on December 31, 2014; - \$614.3 million of outstanding Term Loan C borrowings, which mature on January 31, 2015; and - \$245.0 million of outstanding Term Loan E borrowings, which mature on October 23, 2017.
+- \$225.2 million of revolving credit commitments (the "revolver"), which expire on December 31, 2014; - \$612.6 million of outstanding Term Loan C borrowings, which mature on January 31, 2015; and - \$244.4 million of outstanding Term Loan E borrowings, which mature on October 23, 2017.

-As of June 30, 2012, we had \$138.0 million of unused revolving credit commitments, all of which were able to be borrowed and used for general corporate purposes, after giving effect to \$77.7 million of outstanding loans and \$9.5 million of letters of credit issued to various parties as collateral.
+As of September 30, 2012, we had no outstanding balance under the revolver and \$215.7 million of unused commitments, all of which were available to be borrowed and used for general corporate purposes, after giving effect to \$9.5 million of letters of credit issued thereunder to various parties as collateral.

 The credit facility is collateralized by our ownership interests in our operating subsidiaries, and is guaranteed by us on a limited recourse basis to the extent of such ownership interests.
-As of June 30, 2012, the credit agreement governing the credit facility (the "credit agreement") required us to maintain a total leverage ratio (as defined) of no more than 5.5 to 1.0 and an interest coverage ratio (as defined) of no less than 2.0 to 1.0.
-The total leverage ratio covenant will be reduced to 5.0 to 1.0 commencing on October 1, 2012.
-For all periods through June 30, 2012, we were in compliance with all of the covenants under the credit agreement and, as of the same date, our total leverage ratio and interest coverage ratio were 3.3 to 1.0 and 2.8 to 1.0, respectively.
+As of September 30, 2012, the credit agreement governing the credit facility (the "credit agreement") required us to maintain a total leverage ratio (as defined) of no more than 5.5 to 1.0 and an interest coverage ratio (as defined) of no less than 2.0 to 1.0.
+The total leverage ratio covenant was reduced to 5.0 to 1.0 on October 1, 2012.
+For all periods through September 30, 2012, we were in compliance with all of the covenants under the credit agreement and, as of the same date, our total leverage ratio and interest coverage ratio were 3.1 to 1.0 and 2.8 to 1.0, respectively.

-On February 7, 2012, the entire outstanding amount of \$293.3 million under Term Loan D of the credit facility was repaid with proceeds from the issuance of new senior notes combined with a draw down from our revolving credit commitments.
+On February 7, 2012, the entire outstanding amount of \$293.3 million under Term Loan D of the credit facility was repaid with proceeds from the issuance of new senior notes combined with a draw down from the revolver.
 See "Senior Notes."
-As a result of the repayment of Term Loan D, we recorded in our consolidated statements of operations a loss on early extinguishment of \$6.5 million for the six months ended June 30, 2012.
-This amount represents the write-off of unamortized deferred financing costs.